Sword2yk/aws-bootcamp-cruddur-2023/journal/week2.md

 ![](week_2_assets/X-ray-Subsegment.png)

 ## HoneyComb
-Instrumentation of Flask app with OpenTelemetry for easy observability.
+Instrumentation of Flask app with OpenTelemetry for easy observability.<br>
-Created a trial account at honeycomb.io
+Created a trial account at honeycomb.io<br>
-Created a new enviroment and attained the api key Persisted the API key to ```docker-compose.yml``` file.
+Created a new enviroment and attained the api key.<br>
+Persisted the API key to ```docker-compose.yml``` file.<br>

     $ gp env HONEYCOMB_API_KEY="<API Key>"
     HONEYCOMB_API_KEY="<API Key>"